Leading Awarded Best Senior Trusts and Asset Protection Lawyers

 Can a Trust Trade as a Business?

-Approximately 5% of all businesses in Australia operate through a trust structure.
+Approximately 5% of all businesses in Sydney operate through a trust structure.
 If you are going to run a business through a trust, you will require a Australian Business Number.
 As with all trust property, the trustee will own the business’ assets.

 Legally this is an interesting question.